 The Court of Appeals on July 15 ruled in Marriage of Young, deciding a magistrate needed to reconsider whether one party was voluntarily underemployed.

-The Colorado Court of Appeals weighed in on three cases on June 3 including rulings in People v.
-Williamson and People in Interest of E.S.
+The Colorado Court of Appeals on July 8 ruled in People v.
+Valera-Castillo, People v.
+Landis, People in Interest of K.S.E. and others.

 D.C.
 Circuit: FERC Must Confirm Pipeline Developer’s Claim That Natural Gas Transport Infrastructure is...

 A federal appeals court in D.C. ruled that FERC must verify that a natural gas pipeline is necessary before granting a developer a permit.

 Federal Appeals Court, in Scrutinized Hydroelectric Facility Case, Orders FERC Caution Before Agency Finds...